-I. The U.S.A.
+7.1 The U.S.A.

 The Inertial Fusion Energy (IFE) Program in the U.S. depends on the larger ICF Program which is a defense program, for target development.
-There is a large $(\sim \$75 \text{ M/year})$ target physics effort at LLNL to determine the driver requirements for high gain targets.
+There is a large (\sim \$50 M/year) target physics effort at LLNL to determine the driver requirements for high gain targets.
 Although these experiments use laser beams, the capsule physics results with indirectly driven targets are believed to be applicable to heavy ion drivers as well.
 The proposed Nova Upgrade would investigate target ignition within the next decade.

-The Heavy Ion Fusion Accelerator Reseach (HIFAR) Program, which is now in the DOE Office of Basic Energy Sciences, is being moved to the Office of Fusion Energy, (OFE).
-The HIFAR program has the purpose of determining if heavy ion accelerators can be used effectively for commercial energy production from ICF.
+The Heavy Ion Fusion Accelerator Reseach (HIFAR) Program, which was in the DOE Office of Basic Energy Sciences, has been moved to the Office of Fusion Energy (OFE).
+The HIFAR program had the purpose of determining if heavy ion accelerators can be used effectively for commercial energy production from ICF.
 The Inertial Fusion Energy (IFE) Program, as the new part of OFE will be known, will be an energy oriented program, building on the progress that has been made in target physics and driver development.
-Thus the HIFAR phase will be ended although not all of the experiments that were proposed will have been completed.
+Thus the HIFAR phase has ended although not all of the experiments that were proposed have been completed.

-The main HIFAR program element is at the Lawrence Berkeley Laboratory.
-Smaller efforts (mostly theoretical) are at the Lawrence Livermore National Laboratory, Naval Research Laboratory, Stanford Linear Accelerator Center, University of New Mexico, and University of Maryland.
+The main IFE program element is at the Lawrence Berkeley Laboratory (LBL), with a strong collaborative effort at the Lawrence Livermore National Laboratory.
+Smaller program elements are at the Naval Research Laboratory, Stanford Linear Accelerator Center, Sandia National Laboratory, University of New Mexico, and University of Maryland.

-The LBL program of driver research using induction linacs has been carried out during the last decade by Keefe^[22] and his group.
-Following the untimely death of Denis Keefe in 1990, the HIFAR program is being led by Roger Bangerter.
-With Induction linacs, the basic idea is to inject a long bunch of high intensity ions and to achieve current amplification by ramping the inductive acceleration fields as the bunch passes.
-By this procedure the pulses have to be compressed from $\sim 20 \ \mu s$ at injection down to ~ 10 ns at the target, the current being increased from amperes to kiloamperes.
+The LBL program of driver research is based on the use of induction linacs.
+With induction linacs, the basic idea^[23] is to inject a long bunch of high intensity ions and to achieve current amplification by ramping the inductive acceleration fields as the bunch passes.
+By this procedure the pulses have to be compressed from ~20 μ s at injection down to ~10 ns at the target, the current being increased from amperes to kiloamperes.
 An important conceptual improvement was the splitting of a single high-intensity beam into a large number of parallel beamlets, each of them being separately focussed inside the same accelerating structure.
-This concept has improved focussing because of smaller emittance and has shown to be cost effective if the number of beamlets is in the range of 8 to 16.
-One concept for a driver starts with 64 beamlets at injection which are quickly combined, each 4 beamlets into 1, to a final number of 16 beams.
-For a 3+ charge state of bismuth, the whole length of the accelerator is about 5 kilometers, as shown in Fig. 8.
+This concept has improved focussing because of better beam quality and has shown^[6] to be cost effective if the number of beamlets is in the